oliver-jk-redding/catalyst-coding-challenge/README.md

 ```
 composer install
 ```
+Note, this script also expects there to be a MySQL database called `DB`.
+The connection options in terms of hostname, username and password can be specified as per instructions below.

 ## How to run the script
 You can run this script with the following command typed from the project root: